cloudposse/geodesic/docs/kops.md

 - **Supports Multiple CNIs** providers [out of the box](https://github.com/kubernetes/kops/blob/master/docs/networking.md).
 - **Lifecycle Hooks** make it easy to add containers and files to nodes via a [cluster manifest](https://github.com/kubernetes/kops/blob/master/docs/cluster_spec.md)

+## Overview

+The process of provisioning a new `kops` cluster takes (3) steps.
+Here's what it looks like:

+1. **Configure the parameter settings**
+   - Create a new project (e.g. `/conf/kops`).
+   - Configure parameters in multiple places.
+   - Rebuild the `geodesic` image.
+Then restart the shell.
+2. **Provision the `kops` dependencies using the [`kops`](https://github.com/cloudposse/terraform-root-modules/tree/master/aws/kops) terraform root module**
+   - State backend (S3 bucket) that will store the YAML state.
+   - Cluster DNS zone that will be used by kops for service discovery.
+   - SSH key-pair to access the Kubernetes masters and nodes.
+   - Write settings to SSM Parameter Store.
+3. **Execute the `kops create` on the manifest file to create the `kops` cluster**
+   - Build the manifest.
+   - Validate the cluster is healthy.

 ## Configuration Settings Overview

 We use 2 different mechanisms for storing configuration parameters.